Command and control structure of the European Union

 This article outlines the command and control structure of the European Union's missions, which are deployed as part of the Common Security and Defence Policy (CSDP).
 This structure ranges from the political strategic level to the tactical level.

 At the military/civilian strategic level, missions are commanded by an operation headquarters (OHQ).
-For all civilian missions the Civilian Planning and Conduct Capability (CPCC) serves this purpose.
+For all civilian missions the Civilian Operations Headquarters (CivOpsHQ) serves this purpose.
 For each military mission an OHQ is chosen from a list of available facilities.
 The European Union (EU) does not have a permanent military command structure along the lines of the North Atlantic Treaty Organization's (NATO) Allied Command Operations (ACO), although it has been agreed that ACO resources may be used for the conduct of the EU's CSDP missions.
 The Military Planning and Conduct Capability (MPCC), established in 2017 and to be strengthened in 2020, does however represent the EU's first step in developing a permanent OHQ.

-The MPCC and CPCC are counterparts that cooperate through the Joint Support Coordination Cell (JSCC).
+The MPCC and CivOpsHQ are counterparts that cooperate through the Joint Support Coordination Cell (JSCC).

-The CPCC, MPCC and JSCC are all part of the External Action Service (EEAS), and situated in the Kortenberg building in Brussels, Belgium.
+The CivOpsHQ, MPCC and JSCC are all part of the External Action Service (EEAS), and situated in the Kortenberg building in Brussels, Belgium.